Payoff Information and Learning in Signaling Games: Rational Patient Stability, Payoff Knowledge, and Equilibrium Refinements

-We now prove our main result: as a partial converse to Theorem \ref{thm:necessary}, we show that under additional strictness conditions, every uRCE is path-equivalent to a patiently stable strategy profile. \begin{defn} A \emph{quasi-strict uRCE} $\pi^{*}$ is a uRCE that is on-path strict for the receiver, strict for the sender (that is, there exists an equilibrium signal $s^{*}$ for each type $\theta$ with $u_{1}(\theta,s^{*},\pi_{2}^{*}(\cdot|s^{*}))>\max_{s\ne s^{*}}u_{1}(\theta,s,\pi_{2}^{*}(\cdot|s))$, so every type strictly prefers its equilibrium signal to any other), and satisfies $\mathbb{E}_{\pi^{*}}[u_{1}\mid\theta]>u_{1}(\theta,s^{'},a)$ for all $\theta,$ all off-path signals $s^{'}$ and all $a\in\text{BR}(\hat{P}(s^{'}),s^{'})$. \end{defn} The last condition in the definition of quasi-strictness requires that every best response to $\hat{P}(s^{'})$ strictly deters every type from deviating to $s^{'},$ whenever $s^{'}$ is off-path.
-Every uRCE satisfies the weaker version of this condition where ``strictly deters'' is replaced with ``weakly deters.'' \begin{thm} If $\pi^{*}$ is a quasi-strict uRCE, then it is path-equivalent to a patiently stable strategy profile. \end{thm} This theorem follows from three lemmas on $\mathscr{R}_{1}$ and $\mathscr{R}_{2}$.
+We now prove our main result: as a partial converse to Theorem \ref{thm:necessary}, we show that under additional strictness conditions, every uRCE is path-equivalent to a rationally patiently stable strategy profile. \begin{defn} A \emph{quasi-strict uRCE} $\pi^{*}$ is a uRCE that is on-path strict for the receiver, strict for the sender (that is, there exists an equilibrium signal $s^{*}$ for each type $\theta$ with $u_{1}(\theta,s^{*},\pi_{2}^{*}(\cdot|s^{*}))>\max_{s\ne s^{*}}u_{1}(\theta,s,\pi_{2}^{*}(\cdot|s))$, so every type strictly prefers its equilibrium signal to any other), and satisfies $\mathbb{E}_{\pi^{*}}[u_{1}\mid\theta]>u_{1}(\theta,s^{'},a)$ for all $\theta,$ all off-path signals $s^{'}$ and all $a\in\text{BR}(\hat{P}(s^{'}),s^{'})$. \end{defn} The last condition in the definition of quasi-strictness requires that every best response to $\hat{P}(s^{'})$ strictly deters every type from deviating to $s^{'},$ whenever $s^{'}$ is off-path.
+Every uRCE satisfies the weaker version of this condition where ``strictly deters'' is replaced with ``weakly deters.'' \begin{thm} If $\pi^{*}$ is a quasi-strict uRCE, then it is path-equivalent to a rationally patiently stable strategy profile. \end{thm} Theorem \ref{thm:sufficient} provides a constructive argument for an equilibrium being rationally patiently stable in signaling games with multiple RCE, such as Example \ref{exa:education}.
+It follows from three lemmas on $\mathscr{R}_{1}$ and $\mathscr{R}_{2}$ that are stated and proved in the rest of this subsection.
 Indeed, the theorem remains valid in any modified learning model where $\mathscr{R}_{1}$ and $\mathscr{R}_{2}$ satisfy the conclusions of these lemmas.

+Recall that Example \ref{exa:beer-quiche} showed a signaling game with a unique RCE that is not a uRCE.
+As noted before, a rationally patiently stable profile always exists.
+By Theorem \ref{thm:necessary}, the unique RCE of the game must be rationally patiently stable.
+This shows uRCE is not a necessary condition for rational patient stability.